Boyd Hill Nature Preserve

 Boyd Hill Nature Preserve is a 245 acre protected area in St. Petersburg, Florida, Pinellas County, Florida.
-The preserve is located on the shores of Lake Maggiore (Florida) in south St. Petersburg.
-It is operated by St. Petersburg Parks and Recreation and includes the Boyd Hill Environmental Center, a bird-of-prey aviary, and more than three miles of trails through a variety of ecosystems.
+The preserve is located on the shores of Lake Maggiore in south St. Petersburg.
+Operated by St. Petersburg Parks and Recreation, it includes over 3 mi of trails through a variety of natural communities: lake, freshwater marsh, and swamp; pine flatwoods and scrub; and hardwood hammock.
+Common wetland plants include red maple, giant leather fern, lizard's tail, willow, and bald cypress.
+Upland species include saw palmetto, live oak, cabbage palm, bracken, goldenrod, and three pine—sand, longleaf, and slash.
+Migratory birds and other wildlife rely on Lake Maggiore as a food source.
 Facilities include a playground and picnic areas.
 The preserve is used for school field trips and hosts environmental education programs.
 It is located at 1101 Country Club Way South.

-There are many metal statues built by the late Paul Eppling.
-A long time resident of St. Petersburg, Paul used recycled metal and scrap metal for his sculptures.